RequiemB/samp-chatlog-saver/README.md

 ## Usage

 In order to use the program, head over to the [Releases](https://github.com/RequiemB/samp-chatlog-saver/releases/tag/v.1.0.0) page and install the executable from the latest release.
 It's recommended to make a new folder and put it inside there.
-After downloading, run the program once to generate the configuration.
+After downloading, run the program once to generate the configuration (if there isn't one).
 A box will pop up asking for your SAMP path and your preferred log path, set it as you like.
 That's it, you can now join a server and when you quit, the chatlog will be saved.

 ## Configuration